International Superstar Soccer 64: Reception

+The game was a commercial success, selling over 1 million units in Europe.

 The game met with critical acclaim in Japan.
 In an interview around the time of the game's release in the region, Shigeru Miyamoto said that "Konami's soccer game may be better than [Nintendo's N64] games.
 It looks really good."
 Edge said that the Japanese import was "the most versatile and entertaining football game seen on any platform, and forms a strong addition to Nintendo's 64bit [sic] portfolio."
 GamePro said that Striker "ranks as the best soccer game for the Japanese N64 and quite possibly one of the best soccer titles in Japan.
 If you own a Japanese N64, Striker's worth a kick-off."
 Next Generation said that the same Japanese import "goes farther than most titles in presenting a fantastic look and feel.
 Just make sure you have a few friends around to play it, otherwise you'll tire from 10-3 wins real quick."
 Famitsu gave it a score of 32 out of 40 for Perfect Striker, and 31 out of 40 for World Soccer 3.

 The North American version received favorable reviews, according to the review aggregation website GameRankings.
 Game Informer gave it universal acclaim, and Nintendo Power gave it a favorable review, over one month before the game was released Stateside.
 Several critics noted that the A.I. in the game was dramatically improved from the Japanese version.
 Most said International Superstar Soccer 64 was better than the Nintendo 64's previous soccer game, FIFA Soccer 64, and Kraig Kujawa of Electronic Gaming Monthly went so far as to call it "without a doubt, the best soccer game on the market".
 GamePro was one of the few to voice criticisms with the game, specifically the music and the use of fictional players, but called it "an arcade-ish experience that, while not as realistic as FIFA, ranks much higher on the fun scale."